Understand what will take place during your post arrival meetings with Reset

 - Meeting 1 will be with the Group itself – you can decide who comes to this, but we would certainly need to speak with your Project Lead and others who can provide an update on your support.
 This meeting will be attended by and led by Reset, the Home Office Community Sponsorship Team will dial in, and your Lead Sponsor and Local Authority will be invited.

-- Meeting 2 will be with the family.
+- Meeting 2 will be with the adult members of the family.
 We ask you to arrange this as there is no need for us to retain contact details of the family you support.
 Reset will lead the session, the Home Office will dial in, an interpreter provided by Reset and of course, the family.

 We’ll repeat this 3 times during your year of support to a family.